Watchdog: Nursing home deaths up 32% in 2020 amid pandemic

 Death rates for Hispanic and Black patients were 23% last year, up from 15% in 2019.

-The inspector general's office based its analysis on Medicare billing data, also including patients in Medicare Advantage plans sold by private insurers.
-Medicare covers the vast majority of nursing home patients, and the report included long-term residents as well as those temporarily at a facility for rehab care.
+The inspector general’s office based its analysis on Medicare billing data.
+It also included patients in Medicare Advantage plans sold by private insurers.
+Although Medicare does not cover long-term care, the vast majority of nursing home patients are elderly, and Medicare does cover their medical needs.
+The report included both patients who live in nursing homes as well as those temporarily at a facility for rehabilitation.

 Health economist Tamara Konetzka of the University of Chicago, who also reviewed the report for AP, said building an estimate from individual death certificates would have faced another set of challenges.
 Especially in the first wave of the pandemic, many who died would not necessarily have been tested for COVID-19, for example.